Daviel1/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 dataset <- cbind(subject,activity, dataset)

 # Part 4.
 Uses descriptive activity names to name the activities in the data set
-# group the activity column of "dataset", re-name label by levels with "activity_levels", and then apply it to "dataset".
+# group the activity column of "dataset", re-name label by levels with "activity_lebels", and then apply it to "dataset".
 group <- factor(dataset$activity)
 levels(group) <- activity_labels[,2]
 dataset$activity <- group